gshaw-pivotal/repo-monitor/README.md

 `your_branch` is set to specify the branch in your repo that is to be compared

-`upstream_org` is set to specify the name of the repo you forked from
+`upstream_org` is set to specify the name of the org you forked the repo from

 `upstream_repo` is set to specify the name of the repo you forked from